AlexBurnes/pre-push/activeContext.md

   - Dependency-aware display that waits for required steps - ✅ IMPLEMENTED

 ## Recent Changes
+- **Version Management System**: Complete version bump automation and package manager integration
+  - **COMPLETED**: Created comprehensive version bump script (`scripts/version-bump`) for automated version management
+  - **COMPLETED**: Fixed all installer scripts to use correct 'pre-push' binary name instead of 'version'
+  - **COMPLETED**: Updated Homebrew formula and Scoop manifest for pre-push project with correct URLs and tests
+  - **COMPLETED**: Created version management rules (`.cursor/rules/rule-version-management.mdc`) for consistency
+  - **COMPLETED**: Ensured VERSION file and all package manager configurations are updated when bumping versions
+  - **COMPLETED**: Tested installation process to ensure it works correctly across all platforms
+  - **COMPLETED**: Version bumped to v1.4.2 for installer fixes and version management improvements
 - **Buildfab v0.7.3 Integration with Slince Mode Output**: Upgraded to buildfab v0.7.3 with enhanced output capabilities
   - **COMPLETED**: Upgraded from buildfab v0.7.2 to v0.7.3 for slince mode output improvements
   - **COMPLETED**: Enhanced output formatting with slince mode improvements for better user experience